khaled-amoudi/khaled-amoudi/README.md

 <hr>

-<h3>Simulation of news site template</h3>(in progress)
+<h3>Simulation of news site template</h3>
 https://khaled-amoudi.github.io/5VLD-005/
-i build this website as a front-end web developer using Bootstrap5:
+i build this website as a front-end web developer using Bootstrap5: [in progress]

 <h3>Features</h3>